LongestDawn/Warehouse_Object_Detection/README.md

+This is a University Project designed for a small-scale warehouse.

+Using the YOLO object detection model, the Python script used is an early iteration of an embodied learning function, allowing the program to eventually learn from its interactions.

 For this Product to work on your local machine, please do the following carefully:

 1. Make sure that the zip file is extracted to somewhere easily accessible